puppetlabs/education-infrastructure-classroom/site/profile/files/presentation/content/pe_console.md

 <!SLIDE >
 # Puppet Enterprise Console

-* You'll interact with the PE Console in your class
+* You'll interact with the PE Console in your class.
 * It's secured with a self-signed SSL certificate.
 * Let's make sure you can use this.
     * Accept the certificate when prompted.